Little Saints Learning Center

 Our goal within our Little Saints classrooms is to foster a true love of learning.
 Our teachers strive daily to provide our children with rich, meaningful experiences.
 They have created an environment that is supportive and nurturing.
 There is a wealth of materials that are incorporated into our classrooms which enhance play, communication, and discovery.

 Our dynamic curriculum is composed of three parts: The E.D.
-Hirsch Jr. Preschool Sequence, the Reggio Emilia approach, and an education for sustainability.
+Hirsch Jr. Preschool Sequence, the Reggio Emilia approach, and education for sustainability.
 Our Little Saints enjoy Spanish, music, P.E., as well as Chapel on a weekly basis.
 There is also an outdoor education component woven within daily activities.

 Communication is an important piece of our program.
 Our Little Saint parents receive daily journals and newsletters about their children’s school day experiences.
 Documentation panels fill our walls.
 Panels include pictures of the children involved in their play, their words, their work, and the thought process of our teachers.

 This is just a small glimpse of what our program has to offer.
-Please attend an Open House event or request a private tour our Little Saints classrooms!
+Please attend an Open House event or request a private tour of our Little Saints classrooms!
 I would love to show you our school and answer any questions you may have about Little Saints.

-Julie Kollenborn, Director of Little Saints
+Edie Martinez, Director of Little Saints

 Lower and Middle School

-Pre-K4 through 8th Grade
+Pre-K through 8th Grade

 At St. Paul’s we believe each child should be engaged in a continuous process of self-definition and discovery.
 We offer children opportunities to grow academically, emotionally, socially, physically, and spiritually in an environment in which “taking risks” is safe and comfortable.
 We strive to develop the whole child through a hands on, project-based, age-appropriate curriculum which stresses core academic subjects and the following: sustainability and outdoor education; service learning and community service; enrichment subjects such as art, music, religious studies, foreign languages, technology, and physical education all in an environment that is inclusive, diverse, and familial.